prashanthmulge/Building_TCP_Sliding_Winow/README.md

 - `ctcp_sys_internal.h`/`ctcp_sys_internal.c` - Internal library that handles cTCP to TCP translations, etc. You will not need to look at this code at all and will not be using anything from it.
 - `ctcp_sys.h` - Definitions for system and connection-related functions like reading input, writing output, sending a segment to a connection, etc. You will be using most of these functions!
 - `ctcp_utils.h/ctcp_utils.c` - Helper functions like checksum, current time, etc.
-- `test.c` - Sample application that can be used in Lab 2.
+- `test.c` - Sample application that can be used in Sliding Window.
 Feel free to modify this however you want.
 It will not be used in grading.
 - `Makefile` - No need to edit unless you're adding new files.
 - `README` - Information on how to build and run cTCP
 - `ctcp_README` - You will fill this out.
 See Section 6's cTCP README.